Los Horcones

-Los Horcones is an intentional community located about 40 miles from Hermosillo, Mexico.
-It has described itself "as the only true Walden Two community in existence".
+Los Horcones is an intentional community located about 40 miles from Hermosillo, Mexico which has been described by members "as the only true Walden Two community in existence".
 The members of Los Horcones use techniques based on behavioral science to shape their own and each other's behaviors.
 They use those behavior-shaping techniques in politically coordinated ways and they do so in order to continuously improve themselves and their culture.
 They are striving to build a culture "based on cooperation, sharing, non-violence, equality and ecological sustainability".

 Experimentalism and continuous improvement are two of the most important doctrines of a Walden Two community.
 Burrhus Frederic Skinner, author of the novel Walden Two, expressed this in the following way.
 He wrote:

 The members of Los Horcones refer to their community as a cultural laboratory and they regard themselves as cultural engineers.
 They will readily adopt new cultural behaviors when experimental evidence indicates that doing so will improve their lives.
 As a result of their cultural engineering efforts, they are unlikely to suffer from cultural lag.

 Los Horcones is listed in the Communities Directory of the Fellowship for Intentional Community.

-An Experimental Community
+An experimental community

 Los Horcones can also be regarded as an experimental community.
 When the members of Los Horcones encounter problems they design and conduct experiments to test possible solutions to their problems.
 Depending on the result of an experiment, they may collectively resolve to make an experimental behavior into a community-approved component of their behavioral culture.
 In this way, the Los Horconans try to exercise control over the evolution of their culture.

-Despite being sometimes referred to as an "utopian vision", a Walden Two community does not claim to be perfect.
-An experimental community attempts to thrive on its problems because its problems are seen as opportunities for experimentation.
+Despite being sometimes referred to as an "utopian vision", a Walden Two community does not include claims of perfection.
+An experimental community is an attempt to thrive through seeing problems are seen as opportunities for experimentation.
 According to its proponents, an experimental community can be thought of as a eutopia (a good place) in which there is always room for experimentation and improvement.